The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: Approximating the True Function

-In Section~\ref{sec:app}, the approximation theory will require that $\mathcal Z$ be $(\mathfrak X^\ast, c_n)$-dense for some suitable $c_n\ge0$.
-Note that the ideal case $c_n=0$ can be achieved only when $\mathfrak X^\ast$ is a $\mathcal Z$-tree partition.
+In Section~\ref{sec:app}, the approximation theory will require that $\mathcal Z$ be $(\mathfrak X_0^\ast, c_n)$-dense for some suitable $c_n\ge0$.
+Note that the ideal case $c_n=0$ can be achieved only when $\mathfrak X_0^\ast$ is a $\mathcal Z$-tree partition.
 This condition, while obviously satisfied in the case $R=1$, is very restrictive in the most situations.
-This is because, if $J=1$, i.e., $\mathfrak Y=([0,1]^p)$, we have $\Upsilon(\mathfrak Y,\mathcal T)=0$ for $\mathcal T=([0,1]^p)$.
+This is because, if $J=1$, i.e., $\mathfrak Y=\{[0,1]^p\}$, we obtain $\Upsilon(\mathfrak Y,\mathcal T)=0$ for $\mathcal T=\{[0,1]^p\}$.
 Hence, every split-net $\mathcal Z$ is $(([0,1]^p),0)$-dense.
-However, we will see in Theorem~\ref{thm:approx2} that in many cases, it is sufficient that $c_n$ tends to zero at a suitable rate.
-This means that $\mathfrak X^\ast$ should be at least a flexible tree partition, but not necessarily a $\mathcal Z$-tree partition.
-If $\mathfrak X^\ast$ is a box partition but not a flexible tree partition, we can redefine $\mathfrak X^\ast$ by adding more splits to make it a flexible tree partition.
+However, we will see in Theorem~\ref{thm:approx2} that, in many cases, it is sufficient that $c_n$ tends to zero at a suitable rate.
+This means that $\mathfrak X_0^\ast$ should be at least a flexible tree partition, but not necessarily a $\mathcal Z$-tree partition.
+If $\mathfrak X_0^\ast$ is a box partition but not a flexible tree partition, we can redefine $\mathfrak X_0^\ast$ by adding more splits to make it a flexible tree partition.
 For example, the non-tree box partition in Figure~\ref{fig:partition} can be extended to a tree partition with a single extra split.
+However, this approach increases $R$ and hence may deteriorate the result (observe that our rate in \eqref{eqn:rate} is dependent on $R$).
+In particular, if $\mathfrak X_0^\ast$ is not a box partition (e.g., jumps are not axis-parallel), the redefined $R$ increases to infinity.
+For our theory to be valid, $\mathfrak X_0^\ast$ must be at least a box partition.
 In Section~\ref{sec:exmspnet}, we present some examples of dense split-nets.